LionelDraghi/ArchiCheck/docs/rules.md

 Use declaration
 ---------------

-A layer is a powerfull but strict metaphore.
+A layer is a powerful but strict metaphor.

-How can I describe those so common pseudo layred architecture, where the upper layer can access whatever is below?
+How can I describe those so common pseudo layered architecture, where the upper layer can access whatever is below?

 Here is the [Gtk+](https://www.gtk.org/overview.php) example :![](tests/gtk.png)